crateio/distutils2/docs/source/pypi.rst

     /path/to/my/dir/foobar-1.2.tar.gz

-While downloading, the md5 of the archive will be checked, if not matches, it will try another time, then if fails again, raise `InvalidMd5Error`.
+While downloading, the md5 of the archive will be checked, if not matches, it will try another time, then if fails again, raise `MD5HashDoesNotMatchError`.

-XXX: Maybe try external urls if provided, if it fails ?

 Requesting external pages
 -------------------------